YamanAlBochi/YamanAlBochi/README.md

 - 🔭 I’m currently working in **Tech**

-- 🌱 I’m currently learning **I'm learning to integrate AI into DevOps for automated deployment, resource optimization, and improved system performance.**
+- 🌱 I’m currently learning **to integrate AI into DevOps for automated deployment, resource optimization, and improved system performance.**

 - 👯 I’m looking to collaborate on **Development/Cloud projects**